Types of 3D Printing Technology

 Polymer 3D Printing Processes

-Let’s outline some common 3D printing technologies and discuss when each provides the most value to product developers, engineers, and designers.
+Let’s outline some common 3D printing processes and discuss when each provides the most value to product developers, engineers, and designers.

-Stereolithography (SLA) is the original industrial-grade 3D printing process.
-It excels at producing parts with high levels of detail, smooth surface finishes, and tight tolerances.
-The quality surface finishes on SL parts, not only look nice, but can aid in the part’s function—testing the fit of an assembly, for example.
+Stereolithography (SLA) is the original industrial 3D printing process.
+SLA printers excels at producing parts with high levels of detail, smooth surface finishes, and tight tolerances.
+The quality surface finishes on SLA parts, not only look nice, but can aid in the part’s function—testing the fit of an assembly, for example.
 It’s widely used in the medical industry and common applications include anatomical models and microfluidics.
 We use Vipers, ProJets, and iPros 3D printers manufactured by 3D Systems for SLA parts.

 Selective Laser Sintering (SLS)